geemcoin/geem/README.md

 Dependencies: GCC 4.7.3 or later, CMake 2.8.6 or later, and Boost 1.58.

-Recommended OS is Ubuntu 16.04 with Boost 1.58 and cmake 2.8.6.
+Recommended OS is Ubuntu 16.04 with Boost 1.58 and cmake 2.8.6 or later.

 To setup build environment, run the command below.:
 ```